 Interestingly, 6% say spam makes it easier to achieve good rankings.
 This could be due to the relative simplicity of spam fighting compared to some other more arduous local SEO tactics.

-Alternatively, some businesses could be intentionally benefiting from using spammy techniques – after all, the latest Local Search Ranking Factors study found product, service, and location keywords in names to be major ranking factors.
+Alternatively, some businesses could be intentionally benefiting from using spammy techniques – after all, 2018’s Local Search Ranking Factors study found product, service, and location keywords in names to be major ranking factors.
 [To note, we always recommend following Google’s guidelines!]

 Sterling Sky’s great case study on keyword stuffing found that keyword stuffing led to a suspension from Google in 40% of cases – so it’s definitely worth following the rules!